-South Florida Water Management District (\$34,671,102)
+South Florida Water Management District (\$30,815,186)

-The South Florida Water Management District (SFWMD) is the local sponsor for the majority of the 68 projects included in the CERP.
+The SFWMD is the local sponsor for the majority of the 68 projects included in the CERP.
 Planning, design, and construction are currently underway on some of these projects.
 While some projects are in the planning and design phase, others such as the Indian River Lagoon South C-44 Reservoir and STA Project and Picayune Strand Restoration Project are currently under construction.

 The Indian River Lagoon South restoration project will reduce harmful freshwater inflows and generate habitat and water quality improvements in the St. Lucie Estuary and the Indian River Lagoon.
 The SFWMD has completed construction of the C-44 Communication Tower and System Discharge.
-The C-44 Stormwater Treatment Area (STA) is currently under construction and expected to be completed in August 2017.
+The 6,300 acre C-44 Stormwater Treatment Area (STA) is currently under construction and expected to be completed in December 2017.
 Additionally, the reservoir pump station is under construction and expected to be complete by September 2018.
-The USACE has initiated construction of the C-44 Reservoir which is expected to be complete by February 2020.
+The C-44 Reservoir, which will store up to 50,600 acre-feet of water, is under construction by the USACE and expected to be complete in 2020.

-The Picayune Strand Restoration project will reestablish natural sheetflow to enhance wetlands in the 55,000-acre Picayune Strand and provide more natural freshwater inflow to the Ten

-Thousand Islands National Wildlife Refuge.
-The SFWMD initiated construction of the Manatee Mitigation Feature of the Picayune Strand Restoration Project in late Spring 2015.
-The feature will be substantially complete in March 2016.
-In addition, the SFWMD has completed the initial field work for the Southwestern Protection feature and design level modeling for the protection feature was initiated in October 2015.
-The Operational Testing and Monitoring Period for the Merritt Pump Station, scheduled for completion in April 2016, is underway and was extended an additional 6 months to allow for additional testing once wet season water levels were achieved.
-The Faka Union Pump Station began the Operational Testing and Monitoring Period in January 2016 with an anticipated completion in December 2016.
-The Miller Pump Station is currently under construction by the USACE and acquisition in the Belle Meade area has been initiated.
+The Picayune Strand Restoration project will reestablish natural sheetflow to enhance wetlands in the 55,000-acre Picayune Strand and provide more natural freshwater inflow to the Ten Thousand Islands National Wildlife Refuge.
+The SFWMD initiated construction of the Manatee Mitigation Feature of the Picayune Strand Restoration Project in late Spring 2015 and construction is now complete.
+In addition, the design level modeling for the southwestern protection feature was initiated in October 2015, the initial field work and geotechnical investigations have been completed and preliminary seepage analysis and modeling are underway.
+The operational testing and monitoring period for the Merritt Pump Station is complete and the structure has been transferred to the SFWMD.
+The Faka Union Pump Station began the Operational Testing and Monitoring Period in January 2016 with an anticipated transfer to SFWMD in late 2017 or early 2018.
+The Miller Pump Station is currently under construction by the USACE and acquisition of remaining project lands in the Belle Meade area is underway.